Table of Content

 Step 4: Evaluate and Make Adjustments

 Take a step back and review the chart.
 Do you have clear ownership?
 Are there gaps or overlaps?
-It’s like adjusting the seasoning in a dish—make sure the balance is just right.
+It’s like adjusting the seasoning in a dish, making sure the balance is just right.

 Reviewing the assignments with stakeholders ensures there are no conflicts or gaps.
 Regular updates may be required as the project progresses.